This post may contain affiliate links.

-But what do you do if you break down in the middle of nowhere with no reception?
+Some women don’t have the time or energy to learn how to work on their own car or have the confidence to work on a vehicle because of the liability involved.
+However, what would you do if you break down in the middle of nowhere with no reception?
 Could you change a tire by yourself?
 If your car was overheating, would you know that you’re probably having a coolant problem?
+Emergency situations still require you to have some sort of knowledge about what’s going on under the hood.
+So why would you wait until it’s too late?

 I have a deep love and respect for cars that started at 16 when my dad taught me how to drive his little 4-cylinder manual transmission Honda Civic.
 And while that doesn’t sound like a big deal, it is.
 I was a young Asian female who barely got her license, meaning the “bad Asian driver” and “bad female driver” stereotypes were both counted against me.
 Having to constantly break these barriers and prove this assumption wrong has always been a recurring theme throughout my life.